58 White Hart Road

 Mon-Thu 12:00 ’til 23:00; Fri 12:00 ’til 01:00; Sat 10:00 ’til 01:00; Sun 12:00 ’til 23:00.

 Dating from 1936, the Admiral Drake was one of many dozens of pubs built by prolific Portsmouth architect A E Cogswell and replaced an earlier pub on the same site.
 Once at the northern extremity of Commercial Road, significant redevelopment of the area now means that it stands isolated – dwarfed by the Rudmore flyover.
 The U-shaped bar room is bare boarded, with tiling around the base of the bar counter.
-Furnished with a mix of traditional tables and chairs as well as high tables and bar stools, the pub has a performance area for live bands to the right as you enter, with a large Union flag forming a backdrop.
+Furnished with a mix of traditional tables and chairs as well as high tables and bar stools, the pub has a performance area for live bands to the right as you enter.
 A pool table and jukebox can be found here – and there is a dart board at the rear of the pub.
 Various sporting events are shown on television and there are gaming machines available.
 A real log fire is a welcome sight opposite the bar counter throughout the colder months.

 The pub sells three or four well-kept cask ales, with guest beers being sourced from across the country.
 A Greene King beer is generally offered, with the remaining ales being sourced from both large independents and local microbreweries.
 There is also a small range of bottled beers on sale, with offerings from both the USA and UK (selection subject to regular change).
 Traditional Cider is sometimes served on handpump and there is a good range of kegged beers on offer, plus the usual wines and spirits.